Choosing the Right Insulation for Your Miami Home

 Did you know that 90% of American homes are currently under-insulated without their homeowners even realizing it?
 That’s because local insulation requirements often remain a mystery, leaving homeowners to wonder exactly what areas need insulation in their homes and how much.

-In this blog post, we’ll discuss what the local insulation requirements are for Miami homes and which parts of the home are most important to insulate, so you can ensure your property remains as energy-efficient and comfortable as possible.
+We’ll discuss the local insulation requirements for Miami homes and which parts of the home are most important to insulate so you can ensure your property remains as energy-efficient and comfortable as possible.

-Before we dive into the specific insulation requirements for Miami homes, it’s important to understand how insulation is measured.
-Insulating power, or R-value, is a measurement of the thermal resistance of an insulative material.
+Before we discuss the specific insulation requirements for Miami-Dade homes, it’s important to understand how insulation is measured.
+Insulating power, or R-value, measures the thermal resistance of an insulative material.
 The higher the R-value, the better the insulation.

-There are different insulation requirements for homes depending on their geographic location and the specific area of the home they plan to insulate.
+Different insulation requirements apply to homes depending on their geographic location and the specific area being insulated.

 • Framed walls: Must meet or exceed R-13